Discover Turkey's Hidden Gem: A Comprehensive Trabzon Travel Guide

 A Taste of Trabzon: local cuisine and culinary delights

 While not technically a food item, the Sürmene Knife is a unique Trabzon product that deserves a mention.
 These handmade knives are crafted by local artisans using traditional techniques and are known for their sharpness and durability.
-The knives are often used in Trabzon's restaurants and markets, adding to the city's rich culinary culture.
+The blades are often used in Trabzon's restaurants and markets, adding to the city's rich culinary culture.

 Where to stay in Trabzon: accommodations for all budgets

 Trabzon offers a variety of accommodation options, from budget-friendly hostels to luxury hotels and resorts.
-Whether you're looking for a cozy guesthouse in the city center or a secluded villa in the mountains, Trabzon has something to suit every budget and preference.
+Whether looking for a cozy guesthouse in the city center or a secluded villa in the mountains, Trabzon has something to suit every budget and preference.

 For those looking to escape the city and enjoy the natural beauty of Trabzon's countryside, Uzungöl offers a variety of accommodation options, including guesthouses, villas, and resorts.
 Some popular options include the Uzungöl Hayat Motel, the Uzungöl Villa, and the Uzungöl Resort Hotel.